What the upcoming holiday GST relief will mean for consumers

 Do I save the GST/HST on tips when I dine out?

-A mandatory tip or gratuity included as part of the bill qualifies for GST/HST relief, but the exemption does not apply to a tip or gratuity that is given freely by a customer to an employee of an eating establishment.
+A mandatory tip or gratuity included as part of the bill qualifies for GST/HST relief.
+The exemption does not apply to a tip or gratuity that is given freely by a customer to an employee of an eating establishment, as such tips are normally not subject to GST or HST charges.

 What if I bought one of these items before the tax relief kicked in?